kraina-ai/srai/README.md

 We also provide utilities for different spatial operations and plotting functions adopted to data formats used in `srai` For a full list of available methods, please refer to the [documentation](https://srai-lab.github.io/srai).

+## Contributing

+If you are willing to contribute to `srai`, feel free to do so!
+Visit [our contributing guide](./CONTRIBUTING.md) for more details.

 ## Publications

 Some of the methods implemented in `srai` have been published in scientific journals and conferences.